 Solicitous Eco-Warriors Who’ve Been Planting Forests on Their Own

 The threat of existential climatic crisis has become apparent over the past few years and the entire human race is trying to save the planet from certain doom in one way or the other.
+Planting forests has never been so important as now.
 In 2019, the raging fires in Amazon Rainforests (an ecosystem sucking up 20 percent of carbon emission) destroyed the lungs of the planet and burned down almost 80 percent of the forests.

 At the same time, the Swedish environment activist, Greta Thunberg, took the whole world by the storm with her powerful and emotive speeches on the inaction against climate change.
 Many followed her on “Friday for Future” strikes all around the globe and demanded stronger actions to combat the changing climatic conditions.
 She got many awards and accolades for her admirable efforts and has become a well-known face at a very young age within a short period of time.